joseconti/WangGuard/readme.txt

 = 1.5.8 - 19 Jul 2013 =

 - NEW Full Compatibility with CloudFlare.
 Now you will get the user's real IP instead of CloudFlare's IP.
-Thats means WangGuard will work 400% better on your website because WangGuard will know the real user IP with this update.
+Thats means WangGuard will work 400% better on your website because WangGuard will know the real user's IP with this update.
 If you use CloudFlare, you need this update.

 = 1.5.7.1 - 10 Jul 2013 =